ashleykleynhans/civitai-downloader/README.md

-# Bash Solid Diffusion models downloader from CivitAI
+# CivitAI Solid Diffusion models downloader

-**Give this script a CivitAI.com model link and it will download the model and places it in the corect folder in your Stable Diffusion (SD) Automatic111 installation.
+**Give this bash script a CivitAI.com model link and it will download the model and places it in the corect folder in your Stable Diffusion (SD) Automatic111 installation.
 Uses Curl.**

 It downloads and installs:
 - Checkpoints